liuzhousi/FPGC4/README.md

 The MU is connected to the following memories:

 ##### SPI flash
 The SPI flash contains the program of FPGC4, since it is located on a modular chip which can be easily removed and then reprogrammed by something like an Arduino.
 The size of the flash we use is currently 16MiB.
-The MU makes use of an SPI flash controller which accesses the flash chip in quad SPI mode with continuous reading for the fastest performance possible.
+The MU makes use of an SPI flash controller which accesses the flash chip in quad SPI mode with continuous reading for faster performance.
 The maximum speed without modifying the amount of dummy clocks for each read is 25MHz, which is currently the speed of most of the FPGC4, which is very convenient.
 Only read instructions are implemented, so no writing or erasing is possible on the FPGC4.
 Because of the SPI interface, it takes many cycles to read one 32 bit instruction.
 Therefore, the contents are copied to the faster SDRAM by the bootloader.
 While the SPI flash chip uses 8 bit addresses internally, the controller can be addressed by 32 bit words.
 The values of 'empty' addresses are all ones.

 To test the timing system, I added a simulation model of a W25Q128JV SPI chip, which is compatible with the W25Q128BV I use in hardware.
 The SPI flash controller reads from this chip when a trigger occurs.
 When done reading it sets a recvDone signal high.
 Before all of this can happen, the chip has to be initialized.
 This is done by sending a 'reset continuous reading' command and a read command with the continuous reading bits set.
 This way each read does not have to start with an 8 cycle instruction.
 After initialization, an initDone signal is set high.
 When the MU gets a request from the CPU to read from SPI flash while the chip is not initialized yet, then the MU will wait until initialization is done before reading.